Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-The cheapest according to ZIP code are the cities that follow: Mesa, Tucson, Chandler, Scottsdale, and Gilbert.
+According to the ZIP code, the cheapest cities are listed below: Mesa, Tucson, Chandler, Scottsdale, and Gilbert.
 The next list shows the most expensive ZIP codes.

 CityZIP CodeMonthly Rates